 The idea behind the 500 rule is to provide an easy way to guesstimate the longest exposure time for which the stars’ movement is not noticeable.

-The sky rotates 360 degrees in 24 hours, or 0.0042 arc degrees per second.
-A full frame camera with a 24mm lens, will have an horizontal view of about a 73.7 degree.
+The sky rotates 360 degrees in 24 hours or 0.0042 arc degrees per second.
+A full frame camera with a 24mm lens will have a horizontal view of about a 73.7 degree.